MaxtBIT/HyperReconNet/README.md

 spectral 0.22.4<br/>

 ## Usage
-1. Download this repository via git or download the [zip file](https://github.com/MaxtBIT/HyperReconNet/archive/refs/heads/main.zip) manually.
+1. Download this repository via git or download the [ZIP file](https://github.com/MaxtBIT/HyperReconNet/archive/refs/heads/main.zip) manually.
 ```
 git clone https://github.com/MaxtBIT/HyperReconNet.git
 ```
-2. Download the pre-trained models from [Model](https://drive.google.com/file/d/1WWgEgDVh71d-E6tYjPwq0T0muiXkEXxk/view?usp=sharing) if you need.
+2. Download the pre-trained models from [Models](https://drive.google.com/file/d/1WWgEgDVh71d-E6tYjPwq0T0muiXkEXxk/view?usp=sharing) if you need.
-3. Make the datasets and place them in the correct path.
+3. Make the datasets and place them in correct paths.
 Then, adapt the settings in **utils.py** according to your data.
-4. Run the file **main.py** to train the model.
+4. Run the file **main.py** to train a model.
-5. Run the file **test.py** to test the model.
+5. Run the file **test_for_paper.py** or **test_for_kaist.py** to test a model.

 ## Results
 The results reproduced on ICVL and Harvard datasets.
+In this stage, mask is learnable.
+The size of patches is 64*64*31.
 ### Reproducing Results on ICVL&Harvard Datasets
 <table>
    <tr align = "center">